 Foster Carers & Volunteers

 Thank you for taking the time to visit this page.
 Council's Volunteer program is currently fully subscribed.
-The next volunteer intake and information session are being confirmed.
+Details of the next volunteer intake and information session are being confirmed.
 Please check the website regularly for date, time and venue details.

 The Animal Management Centre is seeking dedicated animal lovers to become part of an inspired volunteer support network who will contribute greatly to animals' lives and enhance the ability for them to be rehomed.

 Residents over the age of 18 who are willing to give some of their spare time to help care for animals at 213 Queens Road Kingston are invited to become part of Council's Foster Carer and Volunteer Program.

 Please be aware Animal Management Centre Volunteers will be required to provide evidence of their Q Fever Immunity Screening status or Q Fever Immunisation vaccination history for People and Culture with your application.

 Or be willing to undertake the Q Fever Screening & Vaccination process before your application can commence with Logan City Council.

 Thank you for your interest in becoming a foster carer with the Animal Care Program, with the City of Logan.
 Currently our foster program is fully subscribed which is fantastic, as we are grateful to have an appropriate number of carers.
 Please don’t be disheartened as we’d love your help.
 We encourage you to keep an eye out on our Foster Carer web page for more updates.

 If you consider yourself to be a reliable and compassionate person with a love for animals and have a genuine interest in their welfare and can offer a safe, secure home environment, you may just be the person we’re looking for to join our dedicated team of foster carers.
 Council’s foster care program predominantly involves temporarily rehoming mother cats and/or dogs and their litter’s in a home environment.